The Big Parade: Reception

 The Big Parade was one of the great hits of the 1920s earning gross rentals of $4,990,000 in the United States and $1,141,000 overseas on a budget of $382,000 during its initial release, with MGM recording a profit of $3.4 million, its biggest of the silent era.
 The domestic earnings were MGM's biggest until the release of Gone with the Wind (1939).
 It played in some larger cities continually for a year or more, boosting Gilbert's career and made Renée Adorée a major star, although Adorée would soon be diagnosed with tuberculosis and die only a few years later.
+Its release in some nations of the British Empire was initially delayed to resolve claims that the film, in focusing only on America's part in the war, was propaganda.
 The film ultimately grossed $18–$22 million in worldwide rentals and is sometimes proclaimed as the most successful film of the silent era, although it is most likely this record falls to The Birth of a Nation (1915).
 The film won the Photoplay Magazine Medal for best film of the year in 1925.
 The medal is considered the first significant annual movie award, prior to the establishment of the Oscars.

 After the film's producers found a clause in Vidor's contract that entitled the director to 20% of the net profits, studio lawyers called for a meeting with him.
 At the meeting, accountants upgraded the costs of the picture and downgraded their forecast of its potential success.
 Vidor was thus persuaded to sell his stake in the film before he could receive his percentage.
 However, the film's tremendous success established Vidor as one of MGM's top directors.